Skip to main content

 Data Retention

-Evidence is retained for 13 months from the date of capture.
+Our retention policy is 13 months from the date of capture.
 This covers the full chargeback window for all major card networks:

 • Visa: 120 days from transaction date